dudetracey/66DaysOfData/README.md

 ## Day 17
 Big jump into Data Frames!
 I am enjoying the deeper and deeper dives into working with data in what looks like a matrix (but is actually a combination of series to make a data frame).
 The instructor did a great job of showing how to write the same filtered information either in one line of code or multiple lines of code, which is something I notice is happening when I compare my code to answer keys in exercises.
 That was super helpful.

+## Day 18
+Spent an hour doing more in depth functions with Pandas.
+There is a lot of new info being thrown at me, some of it looking familiar to things I've done with math or excel, but most is brand new.
+I'm hoping to really dive into some practice problems in the next few days so I can check how well I'm picking up all this new info.